Viva la Muerte (film)

 Viva la Muerte (English: Long Live Death) is a 1971 internationally-produced drama film shot in Algeria, France, Spain, Italy, Portugal, Brazil, Philippines, Morocco and Tunisia and directed by Fernando Arrabal.
 The film was released on 12 May 1971 and Arrabal drew on his own childhood for inspiration for the movie.
 Viva la Muerte takes place at the end of the Spanish Civil War, telling the story of Fando, a young boy whose father was turned in to authorities as a suspected communist by his Falange-sympathizing mother.
 It has gained cult popularity as a midnight movie.
-The closing credits sequence features drawings by acclaimed artist, actor and novelist Roland Topor.
+The opening credits sequence features drawings by artist, actor and novelist Roland Topor.

 Synopsis

-When Fando's fascist-sympathizing mother turns his father into the authorities as a suspected communist, Fando (Mahdi Chaouch) is told that his father was executed.
+When Fando's fascist-sympathizing mother turns his father in to the authorities as a suspected communist, Fando (Mahdi Chaouch) is told that his father was executed.
 In truth the father is actually just imprisoned and Fando eventually begins to search for him, constantly imagining what his father might be up to or what might have happened to him.